jsfuentes/jsfuentes/README.md

 # Jorge's Blog

 - Uses browse.ai to scrape goodreads into goodreadsScrape.json and fetches cover images that it then combines with my obsidian notes into a single book object
-  - Use `npm run refresh-notes` to refresh the data
+  - Use `npm run sync` to refresh the data

 ## Template Features